Hypothermia Therapy

 Talk to Our Birth Injury Attorneys Now

 You and your child could be owed justice and compensation after medical malpractice resulted in a birth injury related to neonatal hypothermia therapy errors or harm that could have been prevented if neonatal hypothermia therapy was used correctly.
-Learn your rights and options by reaching out to The Cline Law Firm, LLC in Indianapolis today.
+Learn your rights and options by reaching out to The Cline Law Firm in Indianapolis today.
 We can help you through your case from start to finish.
 Even if your case heads to court for trial, we’ll be ready to stand up for you and your child’s future.

 Learn more today by dialing (317) 526-4467 and asking for a FREE case consultation.